signum-network/CIPs/SIP/sip-45.md

 -   Pooling smart tokens to bypass distribution to holder instructions with high position requirements

 ##  Java code for the SRC-45 contract
-The Java code for the NFT standard looks as follows:
+The Java code for the staking standard looks as follows:

 ```java
 package bt.dapps;